ary1001/risc_cpu/README.md

-# RISC CPU (SystemVerilog)
+# Simple 8-bit RISC-Based CPU (SystemVerilog)

-8-bit RISC CPU in SystemVerilog and full verification environment
+## Overview
+This project implements a **simple RISC-based CPU** using **SystemVerilog**, designed to demonstrate the complete **fetch–decode–execute** cycle using modular RTL components.

+The CPU is instruction-driven, controlled by a finite state control unit, and supports basic arithmetic, logical, memory, and control-flow instructions.

+---

 ## 🔍 Patterns Detected
 - 1101